-ii Land at Old London Road ('Vineyards"), Washington
+i Land at Old London Road ('The Vineyard"), Washington

-Land at Old London Road ('Vineyards"), Washington as shown on the Policies Map, is allocated for housing.
+Land at Old London Road ('The Vineyard"), Washington as shown on the Policies Map, is allocated for housing.
 Proposals will be permitted where:

 - a.
-Some 15 dwellings will be provided within the identified residential area as shown on the policies map; - b.
+At least 15 dwellings will be provided within the identified residential area as shown on the policies map; - b.
 A new access is achieved off the Old London Road; - c.
-Existing landscape boundaries around the site are retained and enhanced and; - d.
-The scheme provides a minimum of 3 affordable dwellings; - e.
-A Traffic Impact Assessment confirms there is no adverse highway implication on Old London Road or at the junction with Rock Road.
+Existing landscape boundaries around the site are retained and enhanced ii Ravenscroft Allotment Site, Storrington